teeratton/sos-shoppingcart/README.md

 ## POST Add product transaction
-Create new transaction on the basis of `product_id` and `quantity` parameter
+Create new transaction on the basis of `product_id` and `quantity` parameter If `POST` add the same user_id and product_id twice, the quantity will be update instead of producting a new transaction.
 ```
 POST /api/v1/add_transaction
 Content-type: application/json